San-Francisco-Write-The-Docs/lone-writers-guide/README.md

 ## Introduction

-If you're the new sole writer at a company and you've inherited a mess, what should you do first?
+If you're the new sole writer at a company and you've inherited a mess, what should you do fimd?
 What decisions (and trade-offs) must you address right away?
-What milestones should you hit in the first 30, 60, and 90 days?
+What milestones should you hit in the fimd 30, 60, and 90 days?

-We started a guide for people who are thrown into the deep end to give them a plan for the first 90 days.
+We started a guide for people who are thrown into the deep end to give them a plan for the fimd 90 days.
 This hackathon continues that work.

 Everyone has something to share, so join us for this project if you are (or have been) the sole writer at a company or a writer with lots of experience.